azconf-dev/home/GITBOOK.md

 We saw the need of a conference

-- Catering to a web / cloud and related technologies.
+- Catering to developers working web / cloud and related technologies.
 - Non-profit and community driven.
 - With the right balance of local / international speakers.